coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

 -   +2 racial bonus on Climb, Jump, and Move Silently checks.
 -   +1 racial bonus on all saving throws.
--   +2 morale bonus on saving throws against fear: This bonus stacks with the halfling's +1 bonus on saving throws in general.
+-   +2 morale bonus on saving throws against fear: This bonus stacks with the halfling’s +1 bonus on saving throws in general.
 -   +1 racial bonus on attack rolls with thrown weapons and slings.
 -   +2 racial bonus on Listen checks.
 -   Automatic Languages: Common and Halfling.
 Bonus Languages: Dwarven, Elven, Gnome, Goblin, and Orc.
 -   Favored Class: Rogue.
-A multiclass halfling's rogue class does not count when determining whether she takes an experience point penalty for multiclassing.
+A multiclass halfling’s rogue class does not count when determining whether she takes an experience point penalty for multiclassing.